parthjdabhi/Ultimate-AdBlock/README.md

 By default all filters are enabled.
 If you want to disable a filter (for example the social css elements) you can do so by setting the correct variable in update-filters.swift to false.
 Run the script again to generate fresh filters.

-### Number of filters (as of 9 April 2016)
+### Number of filters (as of 10 April 2016)

 #### Hostnames:
-- yoyo pgl adserver hostnames: 2423
+- yoyo.pgl.org AdServer hostnames: 2.423
-- Malware Domains: 0
+- Malwaredomainlist: 0
 - Custom hostnames: 65

 #### CSS Elements Hiding & JavaScripts:
 - CSS Elements (Custom) - Ads: 62
 - CSS Elements (Custom) - Social: 21
 - CSS Elements (Custom) - Anti AdBlock: 6
-- CSS Elements - Ads EasyList: 16318
+- CSS Elements - Ads EasyList: 16.318
-- CSS Elements - Social Fanboys List: 6705
+- CSS Elements - Social Fanboys List: 6.705
 - Javascript files: 27

 ## ToDo

 - malwaredomainlist filters
 - privacy trackers filter
+- Check for duplicate hostnames and remove them
 - OSX extension
 - iOS Interface to enable/disable filters